NeuroTechX/ntx_slack_archive/general.md

  >Just to check I understand: this would be similar to creating standard datasets like mnist/cifar, and collecting in one place to make it easy to run against and benchmark the results?

+5/2/2017 9:06 AM

+ **alexandre.barachant** :

+ >pat yes, kind of. we don't have a cifar/minst dataset, but there is many small dataset available.
+This project is about wrapping them around the same format so we can have a more robust benchmark and get a better picture of what's works and in which context